A Scholarly exposition of Romans chapter 14

 THE RIGHT AND WRONG INTERPRETATION OF ROMANS 14:5-6

 After Colossians 2:16-17 and Galatians 3:16-29; 4:9:11,ex-Seventh Day Adventist Pastor Taylor submits

-reads: “ One man esteems one day as better than another, while another man
+reads: One man esteems one day as better than another, while another man esteems all

-thanks to God” (Rom 14:5-6).
-Pastor Taylor quotes the text from the KJV which
+thanks to God (Rom 14:5-6).
+Pastor Taylor quotes the text from the KJV which adds the

-phrase “he who does not observe the day, to the Lord he does not observe it.”
+phrase he who does not observe the day, to the Lord he does not observe it.
+This

 the most ancient manuscripts.